9 Great Reference Mixes for Modern Pop

 Reference mixes are essential to the process of mixing, and modern pop music has a polished, iconic sound that is replicated again and again in mixes today.
 So how do you use reference tracks to get your pop mixes sounding professional?

-Today’s pop does have its own sonic hallmarks.
+In this article, we’re going to explore nine great reference mixes for modern pop.
 However, instead of selecting current chart-topping hits of the week, I’m offering reference mixes that are all at least a few years old.
 Why?
 Because all of them (for the most part) had a major impact on their own time, and furthermore, they have stood the test of time—their sound informs the sound of today.

 Producers: Illangelo, Mano

-Mix engineers: Carlo “Illangelo” Montagnese
+Mix engineer: Carlo “Illangelo” Montagnese